 - Diabetes in poor control (Core-17, MSSP-27, NQF #0059): To be included in the denominator for diabetes in poor control, members identified in claims as having diabetes had to be linked to DocSite and have a valid HbA1c measurement in the measurement year.
 The numerator was based on the most recent HbA1c measurement in the measurement year.
 If the HbA1c was greater than 9%, the member was considered "out of control."
 This measure is presented as an inverse measure.
-Areas with poor control had a higher rate for this measure than areas with good control. - LDL-C in control (MSSP-23): To be included in the denominator for LDL-C in control, members identified in claims as having diabetes had to be linked to DocSite and have a valid LDL measurement in the measurement year.
-If the LDL-C was less than 100 mg/dL, the member was considered "in control." - Blood pressure in control (MSSP-24): To be included in the denominator for blood pressure in control, members identified in claims as having diabetes had to be linked to DocSite and have a valid blood pressure measurement in the measurement year.
+Areas with poor control had a higher rate for this measure than areas with good control. - Blood pressure in control (MSSP-24): To be included in the denominator for blood pressure in control, members identified in claims as having diabetes had to be linked to DocSite and have a valid blood pressure measurement in the measurement year.
 The lowest blood pressure at the most recent visit was examined for the numerator.
 If the systolic blood pressure was less than 140 and the diastolic blood pressure was less than 90, the member was considered "in control." - Tobacco Non-Use (MSSP-25): To be included in the denominator for the tobacco nonuse measure, members identified in claims as having diabetes had to be linked to DocSite and have a valid indicator of tobacco non-use.
 If, at any time during the year, the individual was marked as a tobacco user, they were considered "out of control" for this measure.
-Those who were consistently non-users were considered "in control." - Diabetes Composite (MSSP 22-25): To be included in the denominator for the diabetes composite measure, members identified in claims as having diabetes had to be linked to DocSite and have measurements recorded for HbA1c, LDL-C, blood pressure, and tobacco status during the measurement year.
-If one or more of the denominators was missing, the composite could not be calculated.
-For the numerator, only members who were in control for all of the above measurements (i.e., HbA1c <8.0%, LDL-C <100mg/dL, blood pressure <140/90 mmHg, and non-user of tobacco were considered "in control."
+Those who were consistently non-users were considered "in control." - Diabetes Care Two-Part Composite: To be included in the denominator for the diabetes composite measure, members identified in claims as having diabetes had to be linked to DocSite with a valid HbA1c measurement during the measurement year.
+The numerator included any of those members whose HbA1c was in control (the inverse of Core-17) and who received an eye screening for diabetic retinal disease.